-Measure 5.
+Measure 6.
 Health Equity Implementation

-Partnership HealthPlan of California (PHC) is actively engaged in HE initiatives that bring about equitable awareness and result driven change within the 14 counties we serve and we highly encourage provider organizations to join our efforts.
+Partnership HealthPlan of California (PHC) is actively engaged in Health Equity (HE) initiatives that bring about equitable awareness and drive changes within the 24 counties we serve.
+We highly encourage provider organizations to join our efforts.
 At PHC, we believe in diversity by accepting, respecting, and valuing individual differences and capitalizing on the diverse backgrounds and experiences of our members, community partners, and staff.
 Together, we can help move our communities toward equitable access to healthcare.